Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Drop Fish

-Fish-Gunch - freshwater monster
+Goonfish - freshwater monster

-Stone-fish, or wart
+Stone fish, or wart

 The strangest and dangerous creature.
 It is the wart that is one of the most poisonous fish in the world.

-The sea monster lives in coral reefs in the shallow waters of the Indian and Pacific Oceans, as well as in the waters of the Red Sea, off the coast of Indonesia, the Philippines, Australia, the Marshall Islands, Samoa and Fiji.
+Sea monster lives in coral reefs in the shallow waters of the Indian and Pacific Oceans, as well as in the waters of the Red Sea, off the coast of Indonesia, the Philippines, Australia, the Marshall Islands, Samoa and Fiji.

 It is possible that this step will be the last.